Pickleball: What it is and Why You Should Play?

 Social and mental health benefits

 Any time you leave home to meet up with others, you'll spend time catching up and connecting about your lives.
-Companionship and conversation are incredibly important to our overall wellness as we age.
+Companionship and conversation are vital to our overall wellness as we age.

-The size of the Pickleball court allows for banter and conversations to take place while you play.
-And with the interest in Pickleball growing at a rapid pace, you'll likely meet a lot of new people when you decide to take up Pickleball too!
+The size of the Pickleball court allows for banter and conversations to occur while you play.
+And with the interest in Pickleball growing rapidly, you'll likely meet many new people when you decide to take up Pickleball too!

 Hitting the ball hard won't get you far, but you'll need to think a lot when you play.
 In this game, finesse, planning, and timing are the superpowers that help you win points.

-To stay healthy in retirement and while snowbirding, you have to exercise your body and your brain.
+To stay healthy in retirement and while snowbirding, you must exercise your body and your brain.

 Risks of Playing Pickleball